Unicode: Versions

-The Unicode Consortium and the International Organization for Standardization (ISO) have together developed a shared repertoire following the initial publication of The Unicode Standard in 1991; Unicode and the ISO's Universal Coded Character Set (UCS) use identical character names and code points.
+The Unicode Consortium together with the ISO have developed a shared repertoire following the initial publication of The Unicode Standard: Unicode and the ISO's Universal Coded Character Set (UCS) use identical character names and code points.
 However, the Unicode versions do differ from their ISO equivalents in two significant ways.

 While the UCS is a simple character map, Unicode specifies the rules, algorithms, and properties necessary to achieve interoperability between different platforms and languages.
 Thus, The Unicode Standard includes more information, covering in-depth topics such as bitwise encoding, collation, and rendering.
 It also provides a comprehensive catalog of character properties, including those needed for supporting bidirectional text, as well as visual charts and reference data sets to aid implementers.
 Previously, The Unicode Standard was sold as a print volume containing the complete core specification, standard annexes, and code charts.
-However, Unicode 5.0, published in 2006, was the last version printed this way.
+However, version 5.0, published in 2006, was the last version printed this way.
 Starting with version 5.2, only the core specification, published as a print-on-demand paperback, may be purchased.
 The full text, on the other hand, is published as a free PDF on the Unicode website.

 A practical reason for this publication method highlights the second significant difference between the UCS and Unicode—the frequency with which updated versions are released and new characters added.
 The Unicode Standard has regularly released annual expanded versions, occasionally with more than one version released in a calendar year and with rare cases where the scheduled release had to be postponed.
-For instance, in April 2020, only a month after version 13.0 was published, the Unicode Consortium announced they had changed the intended release date for version 14.0, pushing it back six months from March 2021 to September 2021 due to the COVID-19 pandemic.
+For instance, in April 2020, a month after version 13.0 was published, the Unicode Consortium announced they had changed the intended release date for version 14.0, pushing it back six months to September 2021 due to the COVID-19 pandemic.

-The latest version of Unicode, 15.0.0, was released on 13 September 2022.
-Several annexes were updated including Unicode Security Mechanisms (UTS #39), and a total of 4489 new characters were encoded, including 20 new emoji characters, such as "wireless" (network) symbol and hearts in different colors such as pink, two new scripts, CJK Unified Ideographs extension, and multiple additions to existing blocks.

-Thus far, the following major and minor versions of the Unicode standard have been published.
+Thus far, the following versions of The Unicode Standard have been published.
 Update versions, which do not include any changes to character repertoire, are signified by the third number (e.g., "version 4.0.1") and are omitted in the table below.

-Projected versions

-Version 15.1, scheduled for publication in Sept.
-2023, is a retrenchment, for the consolidation of support and character behaviour.
-It adds only 5 characters, namely CJK description/formatting characters at the points U+2FFC–2FFF and 31EF.
-Significant additions of characters will not occur until version 16, in the pipeline for 2024.